khipis/socketArena/README.md

 #  SocketArena

 Multiplayer game for learning WebSockets :)
-ABANDONED - WebSockets learned, switched to better engines ;)
+ABANDONED - WebSockets learned and I've decide to switch to better engine ;)

 ![screenshot](scr.png)